MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-grant-revoke-api-permissions.md

 ### Step 5: Revoke delegated permissions granted to an enterprise application

-If a service principal has been granted multiple delegated permission grants, you can choose to revoke either specific grants or all grants.
+If a service principal is granted multiple delegated permission grants, you can choose to revoke either specific grants or all grants.

 - To revoke one or more grants, update  oauthPermissionGrant object and specify only the delegated permissions to retain in the **scope** parameter.
 For example, to revoke the `User.read.All` permission, run: